Forrester predicted branded communities were going to be “the next big thing” in 2015. And they were.

 While these new products might seem like the path of least resistance, most don’t offer more than traditional social media channels.
 There is a distinct parallel between these new community add-ons popping up in customer and member management systems, and the pre-existing social media platforms – both of these offers are just not enough.
 Neither offers the flexibility, responsiveness, privacy and engagement benefits that are standard practice for a standalone, robust community platform.

 One could argue the integration with your existing customer relationship management (CRM) or association management system (AMS) is enough in choosing a community platform.
 While an AMS/CRM integration is the gold standard for starting off strong with an online community platform, it’s not the only feature you need.
-But the lack of features inherent to successful online engagement and collaboration leads to organizations and their community managers turning to dedicated platforms to help their communities grow.
+But the lack of features inherent to successful online engagement and collaboration leads to organizations and their community managers turning to dedicated community platforms to help their communities grow.

 Investing in a dedicated community platform based on the industry’s best practices and the discipline of community management itself is the first step to creating a successful community.
 Public social media channels and patchwork community add-ons can’t (and shouldn’t) compete.
 Hundreds of Higher Logic clients can attest to this - just check out our case studies of real organizations driving real value from private communities.